 - Tomato paste: Tomato paste is concentrated tomato sauce which adds depth of flavor to our bolognese.

-- Butter: Salted butter was used here, though could be substituted with non salted or even non dairy butter in equal measure, though it is not guaranteed what the texture will result in.
+- Butter: Salted butter was used here, though could be substituted with non salted or even non dairy butter in equal measure.

 - Flour: Plain flour was used for the sauce, but could be replaced with bread flour due to the amount used.
-A gluten free flour mix that is similar to plain flour is recommended if going gluten free as I cannot guarantee the overall result with all gluten free flours.
+A gluten free flour mix that is similar to plain flour is recommended.

-- Milk: Whole milk was used for the béchamel sauce as it results in a super creamy rich sauce, but you can absolutely substitute with non dairy milk in equal measure, though the results cannot be guaranteed.
+- Milk: Whole milk was used for the béchamel sauce as it results in a super creamy rich sauce.
+You can absolutely replace with non dairy milk in equal measure, though the flavor cannot be guaranteed.

 - Garlic & Rosemary: Minced garlic and finely chopped rosemary add depth of flavor and additional savoriness to our béchamel, if you don’t like one or both, feel free to omit.